telverneck/discourseAutomationCapy/README.md

 - Requires Ruby 2.7 or higher Windows: https://rubyinstaller.org/downloads/
 - selenium webdriver is requiered in the windows PATH

-after downloading the project, use the command to install all Ruby Gems:
+Note: open the Terminal in WEB folder and uses the command to install all Ruby Gems:

 ```shell
 gem install bundler